With Mapbox Studio, you can upload and manage custom data to be added to a map.

 For a smooth upload process, it helps to make sure that:

-Or, you can use the Mapbox Uploads API to upload an accepted file that is transformed into a tileset.
+You can use the Mapbox Uploads API to upload data to be transformed into a tileset.
 With the Uploads API, Mapbox provides you with a temporary S3 bucket to stage uploads that can be started and monitored.
+The Uploads API does not allow you to choose configuration options, making MTS the better choice for uploading data unless you need to upload raster data.

 The accepted file types and transfer limits for dataset and tileset uploads include: